shirish93/shirish93.github.io/_posts/2024-02-16-infrastructure-training-material.md

   Topics:
       1. Introduction to different types of databases (relational, NoSQL, etc.) and their strengths and weaknesses.
       2. Writing basic SQL queries to interact with relational databases.
-      3. Understanding the concept of database migrations and how to manage them effectively.
+      3. Understanding database migrations and how to manage them effectively.
         a.
 Why are migrations needed?
         b.
 How does one go about undoing migrations?
       4. Strategies for overcoming common fears associated with working with databases.